 Stock-based compensation is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of restricted stock awards is determined by reference to the fair market value of the Company's common stock on the date of grant.
 The Company uses the Black-Scholes option pricing model to estimate the fair value of awards with service and performance conditions.
-For awards with service conditions only, the Company uses the lattice model to value market condition awards.
-For awards with market conditions with a single cliff vest feature, the Company recognizes compensation costs on a straight-line basis over the requisite of a straight-line basis over the requisite service period.
+For awards with service conditions only, the Company recognizes compensation cost on a straight-line basis over the requisite service/vesting period.
+The Company uses the lattice model to value market condition awards.
+For awards with market conditions with a single cliff vest feature, the Company recognizes compensation costs on a straight-line basis over the requisite service period.
 For awards with performance condition, accruals of compensation cost are made based on the probable outcome of the performance conditions.
 The cumulative effect of changes in the probability outcomes are recorded in the period in which the changes occur.